giakou4/Computer-Architecture/Lab2/README.md

 #### [2.2.2] _speccmf_ BENCHMARK'S CPI

-Due to low l1 instruction misses, we increased the l1 data cache to 128KB which was the maximus possible.
-We tried different associativities for l1 data cache as following:
+Due to low l1 instruction misses, we increased the l1 data cache to 128KB which was the maximus possible. l1i_assoc was kept default aswell
-* l1d_assoc = 2 ---> CPI = 1.06
-* l1d_assoc = 4 ---> CPI = 1.10
-* l1d_assoc = 8 ---> CPI = 1.10

-As a result l1d_assoc = 2 gave the best result.
-Note we didnt change L1 instruction cache size and associativity because the misses from instruction L1 were very low.
-Increasing cache line does not affect CPI(=ct).
+We tried different associativities for l1 data cache (2,4,8), with the best CPI at l1d_size = 2 Increasing cache line did not affect CPI(=ct).
-L2 cache associativity didnt seem to affect CPI, so we kept it to 8 Lastly we gave the maximum possible l2 cache size of 4MB due to high l2 misses.
+L2 cache associativity also did not seem to affect CPI, so we kept it to 8 Lastly we gave the maximum possible l2 cache size of 4MB due to high l2 misses.
-(We also observe with l1d_assoc = 16 and cache line=512 we achieve the same CPI, but it would be more expensive (see questions part 3))
+(We also observe with l1d_assoc = 16 and cache line=512 we achieve the same CPI, but it would be more expensive (see QUESTIONS PART 3))

-l1d_size was increased from the beginning to 128KB due to high(relative high) L1 data miss-rate.
-l1i_assoc and l1i_size was not changed due to low L1 instruction miss-rate.
-l2_size was increased from the beginning to 4MB due high L2 miss-rate.

 Increasing l1d_assoc and cache-line, increased the CPI because the L2 miss-rate was increased due to the fact that we did not exploit locality with the correct way(we did not need so many words from L2 cache).

 #### [2.2.3] _spechmmer_ BENCHMARK'S CPI

+At first, L1 instruction misses were very low so we kept l1_assoc at 2 but we increased the l1i_size to maximum possible (128KB) for slightly beter results.
+We also increased l1d_size to maximum possible (128KB) for better results.
+The l1d-miss-rate was high so we would benefit from that choice.
+Regarding l1d_assoc, we had similar results for 4,8,16, but 8 were slightly better.
+Locality does not get harm for associativity.
-Increasing l2 size, CPI was decreasing, with a better result at 1MB.
+By increasing l2 size, CPI was decreasing, with a better result at 1MB.
+The same CPI was achieved for 4MB too, but lower size is prefered due to lower cost and complexity(see QUESTIONS PART 3).
-L1 instruction cache size and associativity were fixed due to low instruction misses.
-L1 data cache size was the maximux possible, with the associativity equal to 8(slightly different from 4,16).
-L2 associativity did not seem to affect CPI.
-Cache line 256 gave lower CPI.
+Lastly, cache line 256 gave quite lower CPI.
 In general, the improvement to the CPI was 1 in every 100 cycles

-l1d_size was increased from the beginning to 128KB due to high(relative high) L1 data miss-rate.
-l1i_assoc and l1i_size was not changed due to low L1 instruction miss-rate.

-cache-line and l2_assoc did not affect the CPI at all.
-CPI is balanced with the combinations.
-L1d_assoc>2 gave better results.
-There were probably some conficts which can be solved with higher associativity.
-l2_size was ideal for 1MB.
-2MB had a worse behaviour but 4MB had the same behaviour.
-We prefered the lower size due to lower cost and complexity(see questions part 3).

 #### [2.2.4] _specsjeng_ BENCHMARK'S CPI

+At first, L1 instruction misses were very low so we kept l1_assoc at 2 but we increased the l1i_size to maximum possible (128KB) for slightly beter results.
+We also increased l1d_size to maximum possible (128KB) for better results, so we did with the l2_size = 4MB Then we tried different l1d_assoc (2,4,8) but the CPI remained the same.
+We can assume that collision do not happen often so increasing associativity does not avoid those collisions.
+Regarding l2_assoc we tried different values (2,4,8,16) but the CPI remained the same, possible for the above reason.
+Lastly we tried many values for cache_lines (32, 64 ,128, 256, 512, 1024, 2048) because by increasing the cache_line the CPI was getting lower and lower.
+We can assume that bringing more data in every miss we have a better CPI.
+But the l2 miss-rate remains the same, so we just benefit for L1 cache.

 #### [2.2.5] _speclibm_ BENCHMARK'S CPI